 On November 13, 1953 Pancho Barnes' place burnt down, totally destroyed by fire.
-In 1959 my ex-stepmother's place burnt down, totally destroyed by fire.
+In 1958 or 1959 my ex-stepmother's place burnt down, totally destroyed by fire.
 On January 22, 1962 Willie Martello's El Rey Club burnt down, totally destroyed by fire.

 As to the subject of donations, for those of you who may be interested in doing so as it applies to the gratefulness of my works, I invariably suggest any funds be directed toward THE WOUNDED WARRIOR PROJECT and/or THE AMERICAN RED CROSS.

 "Any mention by me of Terry and the Pirates is typically made to draw an analogy to whatever I am writing about and the exotic-like underbelly-type milieu, real or not, that exemplified the Asian atmosphere Terry and his companions, pirates or otherwise, operated in.
 I have always carried a certain fondness for that type of milieu and because of that fondness have been drawn to such odd-ball fictional characters and stories like Dan Duryea in China Smith and of course Terry and the Pirates as well as real life places such as Rangoon, Burma; Bangkok, Thailand; and Chiang Mai."